 FUTVOYE'S FRENCH TIMEPIECES.
-The statistical accounts presented by the Customs to the House of Commons prove that Messrs.
-Futvoye are by far the largest importors.
-500 of the most elegant and classical designs in ormolu with glass shade and stand complete, from 2 to 100 guineas, may be inspected at 154, Regent-street, corner of Beak-street.
+The statistical accounts presented by the Customs to L. The statistical accounts presented by the outtoms to the flouse of Commons prove that Messrs.
+Futvoye are by far the largest importers.
+500 of the most elegant and classical designs in ormolu with glass shade and stand com-plete, from 2 to 100 guineas, may be inspected at 154, Regent-street, corner of Beak-street.

 UTVOYE'S PATENTED ROUND BRASS DIALS, 13s.
-6d. cach, warranted - These Time Pieces have already a world wide reputation and their correctness astonishes all their owners.
-To avoid disap-pointment it is necessary to notice on each dial, "Futvoye, A Paris.
+6d. each, warranted.-These Time Pieces have already a world wide reputation and their correctness astonishes all their owners.
+To avoid disap-pointment it is necessary to notice on each dial, "Futvore, à Paris.